 Preheat oven to 450°F. Brush a large baking dish or cast-iron skillet with 1 tablespoon of coconut oil.
 Arrange the lemon slices in a single layer in the bottom of the dish or skillet.

 In a large bowl, whisk together 3 tablespoons of coconut oil, lemon juice, garlic, salt, and pepper.
-Add green beans and turnips and toss to coat.
+Add green beans and turnips (or veggies of choice) and toss to coat.

 Place chicken in the bowl of coconut oil lemon mixture and coat thoroughly.
 Transfer chicken thighs to dish or skillet, on top of vegetables.
 Drizzle remaining coconut oil lemon mixture on top of chicken.